 (e) a reference to writing or written includes email.

-2.1 We shall provide the Services comprising of a one or two day training course for (unless otherwise agreed) the correct use, storage, installation and care of the Goods which shall be provided (unless otherwise agreed) at our premises.
+2.1 We shall provide the Services comprising of a one, two or three day training course for (unless otherwise agreed) the correct use, storage, installation and care of the Goods which shall be provided (unless otherwise agreed) at our premises.

 2.2 Any promotional or informative guides or resources provided by us are for guidance purposes only and no reliance should be placed on their contents and they are not a substitute for the training Services.

 2.3 We shall use all reasonable endeavours to meet any performance dates for the Services specified in the quotation, but any such dates shall be estimates only and time shall not be of the essence for the performance of the Services.
 If we have to cancel the services, we shall offer you a refund of any sums paid for the Services or another place on the next available course.
 We shall not be liable for any other costs which you may have incurred.

 2.4 We warrant to you that the Services will be provided using reasonable care and skill.

 2.5 You may cancel the Services 29 days or more before the date of the course to receive a full refund of any fees paid.
 If you cancel between 15 and 28 calendar days inclusive, and have paid the full course fee, you will receive a partial refund of the course fee less The Deposit.
 If you cancel between 15 and 28 calendar days inclusive, and have only paid The Deposit, you will received no refund.
 If you cancel less than 15 days or fail to attend you will not receive any refund and may be liable for the full Order value.
 If you place an Order within 14 days of the chosen course start date and do not attend or cancel, you will receive no refund and may be liable for the full Order value.
 You will not be accepted on the course until the fees for the Services have been paid for in full.

 3.1 You shall: